ouchithya18/fingerprint-based-blood-group-analysis/README.md

-# Blood-group-detection-using-fingerprints
+# fingerprint-based-blood-group-analysis
-To develop a deep learning-based system that can automatically detect a person’s blood group using a fingerprint image and provide personalized nutrient and health recommendations  all through with a user-friendly Streamlit web interface.
+This project introduces a deep learning-based system that detects a person's blood group from a fingerprint image using a non-invasive approach.
+It employs advanced image processing and neural networks to ensure accurate classification.
+Based on the detected blood group, the system also provides personalized health and nutrient recommendations.
+The entire solution is delivered through a user-friendly Streamlit web interface, making it simple and accessible for users.